xiaohan-du/gitlab-webhooks/README.md

 # Gitlab-webhooks
+## Idea:
+Build a service to monitor users' Gitlab repository activities using Gitlab Webhooks

+## Architecture:

 ## Start the project:
 * `cd` to `gitlab-webhooks`, bootRun.
 Then `cd` to `client`, `npm run dev` to start localhost:3000